"We may not be big, but we're small...." "Dave" from CBC's Vinyl Cafe (Stuart McLean)

 The best way to describe the experience is this: imagine coming to a family dinner.
 It's joyful yet somehow reverent too.
 There's music and stories and the feeling we're all sharing in something so true it's hard to describe with words.
 It's a place where we get connected to each other, and where we catch a vision of what God is doing in the world.
 It is home.
 It is Spirit.
 It is the next step on the trail that Jesus blazed for us.

 But after all, these are only words.
 Your experience of Virginia United Church might be quite different from mine.
 The way to find out of course is to join us.
-You can come out to one of the many musical events we host on a semi-regular basis.
 You can come and listen to what our choir is up to Wednesdays at 5:00 -- maybe even join for a song or two.
 And you can join us for an hour of gathering and prayer, singing and sharing in the Spirit's presence, any Sunday morning at 9:15.